doug-leith/appFirewall/README.md

 Its a list of entry points in the app so that I can see where it crashed, nothing more.
 There is no identifer linking this backtrace to the partricular instance of the app that you are running and the upload server does not log IP address or other connection details.

-The firewall also periodically uploads a sample of the connections made by a randomly selected app.
-This is so we can try to learn more about app behaviour in the wild, and use this to develop better approaches for disrupting tracking etc.  We exclude browser apps from this sampling since the connections made by a browser are potentially sensitive (it may reveal some information about browsing history).
-If you think other apps should also be excluded then post a ticket on the app's github repository or send me an email.
-An example of such a sample is the following:

-    Dec 03 21:36:13 2019	Dropbox	192.168.1.27:64379 -> 162.125.19.131 (bolt.dropbox.com):443
-    Dec 03 21:36:23 2019	Dropbox	192.168.1.27:64380 -> 162.125.19.130 (telemetry.dropbox.com):443
-    Dec 03 21:37:16 2019	Dropbox	192.168.1.27:64381 -> 162.125.64.7 (api.dropboxapi.com):443
-    Dec 03 21:38:38 2019	Dropbox	192.168.1.27:64389 -> 162.125.19.131 (bolt.dropbox.com):443
-    Dec 03 21:40:21 2019	Dropbox	192.168.1.27:64393 -> 162.125.36.1 (d.dropbox.com):443

-The app stores a time-stamped copy of any such samples in the ~/Library/Application Support/appFirewall/samples folder so you can see exactly what has been uploaded.
-There is no identifier linking a sample to your copy of the app and the upload server does not log IP address or other connection details.

-By default the app checks github monthly for updates, and automatically downloads and installs them.
-You can disable this via the app Preferences window and check for updates manually using the "Check for updates" menu option.
+The app settings can be configured to check github monthly for updates, and automatically downloads and installs them, but this is disabled by default.
 Github logs traffic to the repository and displays counts of downloads etc which are publicly visible (feel free to check them [here](https://github.com/doug-leith/appFirewall/graphs/traffic), Github's privacy policy is [here](https://help.github.com/en/github/site-policy/github-privacy-statement#what-information-github-collects) ).

 ## App store

 The firewall isn't on the app store because the sandbox that app store apps must use blocks access to the [proc_listpids() and proc_pidfdinfo()](https://opensource.apple.com/source/xnu/xnu-3248.60.10/bsd/kern/proc_info.c.auto.html) syscalls used to monitor running processes.

-I've put in a request to Apple to enable this access, we'll see how they respond.
-The app sandbox also blocks sniffing of network packets and sending of TCP RST packets, although app [Network Extensions](https://developer.apple.com/documentation/networkextension) may provide a workaround to this in Catalina and later.
+## Uninstall

+The firewall consists of two parts, the main appFirewall app with the UI etc and a privileged helper app that does the connection blocking.
+To fully uninstall delete the appFirewall app and the files  /Library/PrivilegedHelperTools/com.leith.appFirewall-Helper and /Library/LaunchDaemons/com.leith.appFirewall-Helper.plist

 ## Source code